-Inside: Why is “time” the #1 thing kids need from their parents?
+Inside: Here’s why spending time with kids is the #1 thing, children and teens need from their parents.
 This blog explores ideas for spending time with kids and the dividends associated with giving your children both quality and quantity time.

 Spending Time With Kids

 I love being a mom, but raising kids was hard work with few high-fives.
 Most of the time, I was burning the candle at both ends yet wondering if what I was doing was making a difference.
 I often asked myself,

 “Is there one important thing that I need to give my kids that will make the greatest impact in their lives?
 And if so—what is it?”

 In 1982 I read an article citing research that said the one thing that kids need most from their parents is:

 The author said: It is not possible for any of us to simply set aside an hour a day or so to spend time with our children.
 Their needs are more spontaneous and diverse than that.
 They need our time.
 They want our time.
 Really, they want little else.

 However, back in 1982, I was a young, inexperienced mother so I naively interpreted this to mean that I needed to be at the “beck and call” of my children and to respond to their every whim.
 I thought I needed to be “supermom.”
 If left me feeling frazzled and exhausted.
 I started to resent my kids.
 I started to resent the researchers, the books, the articles.